thoughtbot/goal-oriented-git/src/2-4-searching-the-repository.md

 You can think of filtering the `git log` as searching in time: Given its knowledge of the history of your project, you're asking Git to tell you about times when certain kinds of changes were made.
-It's also useful to be able to search in space: given a fixed point in time -- in Git's terminology, a specific revision of the project -- where does a certain word or phrase appear in the project's tracked files?
+It's also useful to be able to search in space: given a fixed point in time---in Git's terminology, a specific revision of the project---where does a certain word or phrase appear in the project's tracked files?

 ## The `git grep` command